 Community foundations are rooted in their local communities.
 They have a long history of managing thousands of funds and they successfully distribute tens of millions of pounds each year, supporting good causes and grassroots organisations.
 Community foundations have an unmatched knowledge of their areas, evidenced by their abilities to match donors and partners with important local causes.

-Our network has been chosen by the Charity Commission as a partner in this programme, thanks to our due diligence process and ability to distribute money quickly, simply and effectively.
+Our network has been chosen by the Charity Commission as a partner in this programme, thanks to our due diligence process and ability to distribute money quickly, simply and effectively to all corners of the UK.

 Depending on your situation, you could retain control over where your funds are spent, have a named fund or decide not to be involved at all.

-Each trust is different; some transfers will be quick and easy, while others will involve much paperwork, lots of meetings and plenty of effort.
-This means it is difficult to say how long it will take or what exactly the process will look like for you, but it may be something like this:
+Some transfers will be quick and easy while others will involve much paperwork, lots of meetings and plenty of effort.
+This means it is difficult to say how long it will take or what exactly the process will look like for you.
+However, here is a general guide:

 Trustees struggling to distribute funds